 Employees with low morale drag themselves into work.
 There is no laughter in the office.
 Everyone acts serious and in a professional manner – right up until they leave the office.
 Which is what everyone waits for anxiously.
-Low morale equals less productivity, worse cooperation and increased turnover— especially of high-quality workers who can’t wait to use their skills elsewhere.
+Low morale equals less productivity, worse cooperation, and increased turnover— especially of high-quality workers who can’t wait to use their skills elsewhere.

 Only 15% of all employees worldwide are engaged in their jobs.
 But this doesn’t have to be the case for your business.
 Creating high levels of morale and engagement in your employees is a somewhat complex task, but not an impossible one.
-Besides raises, bonuses, and benefits, you can boost your employee morale internally, through letting them have an impact on your business, giving them time to chase personal quests and organizing fun parties for them.
+Besides raises, bonuses, and benefits, you can boost your employee morale internally, by letting them have an impact on your business, giving them time to chase personal quests, and organizing fun parties for them.
 Here are some of the top-picked ways to boost employee morale.

 Give time off to your employees to chase projects they are passionate about

 Your employees might have some personal projects they would like to finish.
 If you give them time to pursue them, those projects will provide them with an energizing break from their daily activities, while acting for your company as a source of innovation.

 For example, give your workers one day where they can work creatively on any project that excites them, as long that it is related to your products, services, or processes.
 They can also work on this until the beginning of the next workday, in which they can present them and show them off.
 Maybe between those dozen projects, there will be a few that your business could use to improve its processes.

 Being open and straightforward makes your employees open and sincere in return.
 If you give them permission to offer feedback and to contribute to your company in a positive way, they will be more motivated and engaged.